COVID digest: India hits 75% vaccination rate milestone | DW | 30.01.2022

 The country, which reported 103 new cases of the virus, is witnessing a debate on its tough border controls after a pregnant journalist said she was trapped in Afghanistan.

-Journalist Charlotte Bellis wrote in the New Zealand Herald that she could not return from Afghanistan, where she had been reporting, after Ardern's government rejected her application for an exemption to enter the country. .
+Journalist Charlotte Bellis wrote in the New Zealand Herald that she could not return home from Afghanistan after Ardern's government rejected her application for an exemption to enter the country. .

 "When the Taliban offers you - a pregnant, unmarried woman - safe haven, you know your situation is messed up," Bellis wrote in the article.